dgaydukov/cert-aws/sa/README.md

 * create cognito identity with cognito user pool and other social providers (use basic java app to test it).
 Looks like cognito identity doesn't have it's own credentials but use credentials from IdP (https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html)
 * create vpc link and connect http api to ec2 in private subnet
 * trigger lambda when dynamodb change happend with dynamodb streams
-* create custom cloudwatch metric and alarm based on this metric
-* create lambda and cloudwatch rule to run lambda every minute (scheduled lambda)
 * create auto-scale group with ec2 httpd (but store data in efs, this would guarantee that if instance launched in another AZ data won't be lost)
 * create auto-scale group with single ec2 and eip and after terminate associate same eip to new ec2 (in launch config userdata add ability to associate eip to current ec2 + you need role for ec2 to be able to associate eip to itself)
 * rewrite cf templates random httpd to display privateIP